mnichols08/udemy-courses/dr-angela-yu/the-complete-web-development-bootcamp/section-06.md

 ##### So, what is the difference?

-Ems change based on their parent properties and rems change based upon the root element Usually rems are more consistent
+* Ems change based on their parent properties and rems change based upon the root element
+* Usually rems are more consistent

+### Inspecting CSS

+* We can use Chrome Developer Tools to inspect a page and see the CSS live and make changes to preview changes as well!